 More Virtualization Certifications Choices:

 - Microsoft Hyper-V MCITP and MCTS for virtualization

 - Citrix XenServer CCEE and CCIA for Virtualization

 - Oracle VM

-We’re not done yet…there’s even a vendor neutral virtualization certifications.
+We’re not done yet…there are even a vendor-neutral virtualization certifications.

 - Virtual Infrastructure Professional VIP